mrafsyam/myqueue/README.md

 #### Current version
-* Exiting user is able to log in, and check in with his counterID and number (user's number is from the ticket issued).
+* Exiting user is able to log in via email and check in with counterID (unique) and ticket number
-* App will authenticate the counterID where upon success, App will store the user's number into database.
+* App will authenticate the counterID.
+Upon success, App will store the user's ticket number into database.
-* App will show the current number for the checked-in counter ID, along with the number of people in front of the user's number and the waiting time.
+* App shows the current number for the particular counter, along with the number of people in front and the user's waiting time.
-* User is able to change the counterID and user number, and proceed to re-checkin.
+* User is able to change the counterID and user number, and proceed to re-check in.
-* App is now able to receive Push Notification initiated from server via GCM.
+* App now generates Google Cloud Messaging (GCM) Registration Token (device unique ID to receive GCM Push Notification) upon launch and sends it to our server.
+* Simple script to test GCM Push Notification is created (i.e. gcm_test.php).
+GCM Push Notification works well.

 #### TO DO (First working version)
-* App stores GCM Registration ID in SharedPref.
-* ChangeActivity, add function to insert Registration ID into MST_USER.
-Requires a new collumn.
-* Create a script to send GCM message : send_GCM.php.
-This script accepts Registration ID as a param.
 * Create a dummy script which acts as "Counter Updater" : Update_CurrentNo.php.
 This script accepts counterID, currentNo as its params.
 This script simply replace the CurrentNo in MST_COUNTER based on the given counterID.
 This script will call send_GCM.php upon successfully updating the CurrentNo.
 * Add function for User Registration (new user account)
 * Add function to get counterID by scanning QR code.
 Add simple tool to create QR code with given counterID.